Family Support Services

 Food Distribution for Seniors

 This event is only for residents of New Castle County 60 and older.
 The Los Abuelos program partners with a local Food Bank to distribute boxes of food to the elderly.
-Boxes are free but the person must meet certain requirements like meet certain income guidelines and age to qualify for the food distribution program.
+Boxes are free, but the person must meet certain requirements meet as certain income guidelines and age, to qualify for the food distribution program.

 Our food closet assists residents of Delaware that are facing significant financial hardship.
-It is designed to meet the immediate needs of our clients by providing them with an emergency food box, canned goods, and perishable food items.
-To receive a box the client must complete a registration form and provide a Delaware state ID.
-Food pantry service hours: Tuesday and Thursday from 1:00 PM until 4:00 PM. **
+It is designed to meet our client's immediate needs by providing them with an emergency food box, canned goods, and perishable food items.
+To receive a box, the client must complete a registration form and provide a Delaware state ID.
+Food pantry service hours: Tuesday through Friday from 1:00 PM until 4:00 PM (with the previous appointment)*

 Emergency Food and Shelter

 The program's focus is on homelessness prevention.
 Providing relief by helping to cover the costs of utility bills, rent, and other financial stressors.
-To qualify clients must bring copies of recent paystubs or other sources of income, show proof in the form of providing bills and/or other documentation for rent, utilities, etc. Clients that have excessive bills that have accumulated for an extended period will most likely not be considered to receive financial help.
-Once the paperwork is processed the client will be notified if they were approved or not.
-If they are approved a check will be mailed directly to the utilities company or landlord.
+To qualify, clients must bring copies of recent paystubs or other sources of income and show proof in the form of providing bills and/or other documentation for rent, utilities, etc. Clients that have excessive bills that have accumulated for an extended period will most likely not be considered to receive financial help.
+Once the paperwork is processed, the client will be notified if they were approved or not.
+If they are approved, a check will be mailed directly to the utilities company or landlord.
 The financial help is only available once per year and is only for residents of Wilmington, DE.

 Victims of Crime Advocacy Program connects victims with available resources and provides guidance with police reporting and judicial processes, assistance contacting the authorities and reporting the crime, information about victims’ rights under the law, referral to free legal services to obtain a special visa that you can qualify for as a victim of a crime, assistance filling out appropriate forms (VCAP) that may cover certain expenses such as medical bills, counseling services, and referrals to other support services in the community.